 Skin cancers do not always cause significant symptoms.
 However, some people may notice skin itching on a previous or new skin lesion as an early symptom.
 Other symptoms may include the development of a new or changing lesion on the skin.

-People should check their skin regularly and report any unusual moles or skin changes to their doctor.
+People should check their skin regularly and

 If a doctor is unsure about what is causing the skin change, they may take a small skin sample and send it to the laboratory for testing.
 This is called a skin biopsy.